Binary1001Monkey/arbitrary-maths/README.md

-# arbitrary-maths
+# maths init
-Just putting up stuff I've learnt or come across.
-Not particularly useful but secretly hoping it is ;D
+Just putting up stuff I've learnt and/or come across.
+Not particularly useful but secretly hoping it is.